dezh-tech/ddsr/proxium/README.md

 </p>

 <h1 align="center">
-A Nostr relay only for profiles!
+A Nostr relay that proxy your notes and other stuffs.
 </h1>

 <br/>